alex-gutev/generic-cl/README.md

 The default method calls `CL:SXHASH` which satisfies the constraint that `(CL:EQUAL X Y)` implies `(= (CL:SXHASH X) (CL:SXHASH Y))`.

 Currently no specialized method is provided for container/sequence objects such as lists.
-The default method does not violate the constraint for lists (but does violate the constraints for non-string vectors) as keys, provided all `EQUALP` methods specialize on the same types for both their arguments, however will likely be inefficient.
+The default method does not violate the constraint for lists (but does violate the constraints for non-string vectors) as keys provided the lists only contain numbers, characters, symbols, strings and other lists.

 #### GET